paolarico/accessibility/pages/headings.md

 page_title: Headings
 ---

-When laying out a page, headings provide a sementaic way to layout sections of content.
+When laying out a page, headings provide a semantic way to layout sections of content.
 Heading elements are used by users of AT to navigate a page quickly and to understand the structure of a page.
 Also see [Landmarks](../landmarks/)

 When using headings, it is best practice to reserve `<h1>` for the name of the site, `<h2>` for the page title, and the rest for sections on the page.
 Heading attributes should be used in order, and "lower" elements should never be nested in higher attributes. i.e.